 The word statement simply means a report.
 So the financial statements are simply financial reports.

-Financial statements consist of the following four reports (each of these reports are covered in their own full lesson where we'll look at the format and go over an example for each one):
+Financial statements consist of the following four components (each of these reports are covered in their own full lesson where we'll look at their format and go over a more detailed example):

 1. The Income Statement